Battle of Marash: Massacre of Armenians

+The French and their troops left "under the cover of darkness".
+They tied felts to their horses' hoofs to avoid making noise as they slipped away.
+Maurice Hankey wrote how "the present French garrison had, unfortunately, been unable to protect the Armenians against the recent massacre".

 The three-week siege of Marash was also accompanied by the massacre of the Armenian repatriates.
 Early reports put the number of Armenian dead at no less than 16,000, although this was later revised down to 5,000–12,000, which were considered far more likely figures.
 A surgeon at the German hospital reported that around 3,000 Armenians in the area around the Church of Saint Stephen had been killed by Turkish, Kurdish and Cherkess villagers.

 The Armenians, as they had in previous times of trouble, sought refuge in their churches and schools.
 There were six Armenian Apostolic, three Armenian Evangelical churches and one Catholic cathedral.
 Some, who had fled St. Stephen's before it was put to the torch, sought shelter in the Franciscan monastery, while others still hid in a soap factory, subsisting on stores of dried fruits, tarhana and olive oil for several days before the Turks reached them.
 The American relief hospital under Dr. Mabel E. Elliott came under fire on 22 January.
 The Armenian legionnaires attempted to put up a defense but were ultimately overwhelmed.
 All the churches and eventually the entire Armenian districts were put to flames.
 The plight of the Armenians was only exacerbated when the French decided to pull out on 10 February.
 When the 2,000 Armenians who had taken shelter in the Catholic cathedral attempted to follow the retreat, they were cut down by Turkish rifle and machine gun fire.